 The absolute best Carrot Cake with Cream Cheese Frosting…ever!
 Two carrot cakes are baked and assembled together with the most luscious cream cheese frosting to form a two layered cake.

-I’m so glad to have found this recipe, type written (yikes, who even owns a typewriter anymore).
-Dog eared and slightly spattered with cake batter.
-It truly attests to the shear amount of times I’ve baked this delicious moist cake.
+I’m so glad to have found this recipe, type written…yikes, who even owns a typewriter anymore.
+It’s dog eared and slightly spattered with cake batter.
+It truly attests to the shear amount of times I’ve baked this deliciously moist cake.

 You can most certainly serve it in a more traditional way by baking it in a 9 x 13 inch pan, as I’ve always done.

 However, do keep in mind you’ll need to bake it for 50 to 60 minutes.
 Or simply until a toothpick inserted in the middles comes out clean.
 One batch of the cream cheese frosting will be enough for a 9 x 13 inch cake.

 This time around, I decided to elevate it into a much more elegant 2 layered cake.
 Inspired by what is now being referred to as “naked cake” and I used 2, 9 inch round cake pans.

 It’s a lovely way of making a cake with open layers.
 This has the icing peeking through the outer edges, giving it a more exposed look.
 I find it gives the cake a pretty and enchanting appeal!